 According to Billboard, the Marc Jacobs lawyers argue that Nirvana doesn’t own the copyright to the smiley face design, that the registration is invalid, and that there are differences between the material covered by Nirvana’s registration and the artwork in Jacobs’ collection.

-“Nirvana has used that copyright-protected design and logo continuously since 1992 to identify its music,” reads a statement obtained by Forbes, which goes on to call Jacobs’ behavior “oppressive, fraudulent, and malicious.”
+When the suit was first reported, representatives of the band wrote in a statement obtained by Forbes, “Nirvana has used that copyright-protected design and logo continuously since 1992 to identify its music,” calling Jacobs’ behavior “oppressive, fraudulent, and malicious.”

-Now discover the origins of the smiley face and how it became a counter-cultural symbol.
+For more on the classic, pre-Nirvana smiley face logo, read how it became a counter-cultural symbol here.